xiaodaigh/FastGroupBy.jl/README.md

 @time fastby!(sum, x, y)
 ```

-The `fastby!` works on string type as well but is still slower than `countmap` and uses MUCH more RAM
+The `fastby!` works on string type as well but is still slower than `countmap` and uses MUCH more RAM and therefore is not recommended.
 ```julia
 const M=10_000_000; const K=100;
 srand(1);